December 11, 2024

 I find that as my clients become Intuitive Eaters, this process becomes a lot easier.
 This is because we practice these concepts (checking in, being mindful, prioritizing, eating regularly etc.) all year long, so by the time the holidays hit, it feels like second nature.
 Many of my clients report that being around food after learning about Intuitive Eating no longer causes anxiety the way that is did in years past.

-If you're interested in becoming an Intuitive Eater, you can book a FREE call with me OR if you're a mom, you can join myself and Clinical Psychologist Dr. Melisa Arias-Valenzuela in the next cohort of our signature program The Nourished Mama: Intuitive Eating for Busy Moms.
-Starting in January, The Nourished Mama includes a mix of online learning as well as live skill-building calls with both Melisa and myself on Monday evenings after the kids go to bed.
-This is when we chat, troubleshoot, and cheer each other on.
+If you're interested in becoming an Intuitive Eater, you can book a FREE call with me OR if you're a mom, you can join myself and Clinical Psychologist Dr. Melisa Arias-Valenzuela in The Nourished Mama: Intuitive Eating for Busy Moms.
+The Nourished Mama is an online program that walks busy moms through the principles of Intuitive Eating while also providing a safe and supportive community to cheer on, lean on, and learn from.

 If you’re a mom and you’re sick of feeling anxious around food, you’re tired of setting the same New Year’s resolution every January only to have completely abandoned it by February, and you want to set a good example for your kids, then The Nourished Mama is for you.
-We’re currently running an Instagram Challenge called the 12 Days of Intuitive Eating.
-It’s not too late to join and not only do you receive early access to The Nourished Mama but you can also save $100 simply by signing up.
-You can find out more about the Nourished Mama here.
+If you want to meet us first AND get a discount for The Nourished Mama, join us in From Stressed to Satisfied Your 5-Day Holiday Season Roadmap.

 Comments will be approved before showing up.